JimSoper/JSONtoDOM/README.md

 <a id="onFunction"></a>
 ## on*event*: `<fn>`

-The direct way is to simply assign a function to an on*event* property, such as `onclick:` or `onfocus:`.
+The direct, object-oriented way is to simply assign a function to an element's on*event* property, such as `onclick:` or `onfocus:`.

 	{	nodeName: "div",
 		onclick: function ( event ) { alert( "clicked" ) }
 	}

-If you mistype the event name `onclick` as `onClick`, it names a non-existing property in the node, which triggers an error when `jsp.setValue()` tries to copy the function to the node.
+If you mistype the event name `onclick` as `onClick`, it names a non-existing property in the node, which triggers an error when `jsp.set_vlu()` tries to copy the function to the node.
 It also ensures that the intended node gets the intended handler for the intended event.  :)

 <a id="jdListeners"></a>
 ## jdListeners: [...]

-The more modern way is to add event listeners using `jdListeners:`, which calls `node.addEventListener()`.
+The more "modern" way is to add event listeners using `jdListeners:`, which calls `node.addEventListener()`.
 It looks like this:

 	{	nodeName: "div",
 		jdListeners: [ { type: "click", listener: function ( event ) { alert( "Clicked" ) }, useCapture: false } ]